 PRSI payments go into the Social Insurance Fund which helps pay for Social Welfare benefits and pensions.

 ‘Reckonable income’ for the purposes of PRSI is profit after capital allowances but before reliefs and deductions.
-The current rate of PRSI is 4%, which is charged on all reckonable income (including artist exempt income).
-The current rate is in effect from 1st January 2011.
-Previously the PRSI rate was 3%.
+The current rate of PRSI is 4%, which is charged on all reckonable income, including artist exempt income.

 |Taxable Profits (from trade)